-Bird surveys are to be conducted in February, April, July and November during the first year, third year and fifth year within three months of commencement of wind farm operation, that is, once all of the following have occurred:
+Bird surveys are to be conducted in February, April, July and November during the first year, third year and fifth year of the date that is within three months of commencement of Commissioning of the Development (i.e. surveys will commence in the next identified survey month following that milestone).